Data Protection Act

 Sending your form by post is sent at your own risk, and GMP cannot be held responsible for its safety until it reaches GMP premises.
 For this reason please ensure an appropriate type of postage service is used.

 Where a completed subject access form has been received by our office, your response (disclosure) will be sent to you by your preferred option; email or post (for further details please see application form, section 3).

 How to apply for information held on the PNC and GMP local police systems

-Should you wish to request information held on the PNC and on GMP’s local police systems you will need to complete both the ACRO SAR 1 and the GMP Subject Access Form.
-You are only required to pay one statutory fee of £10, this will need to be sent to ACRO with your ACRO SA1 application.
+Should you wish to request information held on the PNC and on GMP’s local police systems you will need to complete both the ACRO Subject Access Form and the GMP Subject Access Form.
 You will however be required to send identification documents to both ACRO and GMP with your applications.